SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 * you have uploaded a valid SSL certificate for your custom domain,
 * the common name (domain name) is not used by any other tenant,
 * the certificate is currently valid (validFrom in the past and validTo in the future),
-* you have added a CNAME entry to your DNS server.
+* you have added a CNAME record to your DNS server of the following format:<br>
+ Hostname = `*.<your custom domain name>`, i.e. `*.iot.mycompany.com` <br>
+ Type = CNAME <br>
+ Target = the target URL of the platform you want to point to, i.e. `cumulocity.platform.io`<br>
 Make sure to remove all A entries for the wildcard domain.
 If your DNS service does not provide CNAME entries for wildcard certificates, please contact our support.

 After successful activation you will be redirected to your enterprise tenant at the new domain.
 You will also receive an email with information about the activation.

 >**Info**: After the activation is completed you will no longer be able to access your tenant with the cumulocity domain name.
 Instead, use your custom domain name.

-**Updating your certificate**
+#### Updating your certificate

 When your certificate expires, you must update your certificate with a new one with an extended validation period.
 When updating a certificate, you need to make sure that